abongsjoel/react-redux-ts/README.md

   - Add the reducer function for the action
   - Dispatch the action when the user presses the delete button

+Lastly, Editing Event titles:
+  - Render input field when the user clicks on the title
+  - Add the thunk action to update the title
+  - Add the reducer for the action
+  - Dispatch the action

 <!--
 ## Live Demo